ckhosh/EFBenchmarker/README.md

 # EFBenchmarker

-**EFBenchmarker** is a tool designed to evaluate network card performance by running simple benchmarks on Entity Framework contexts.
+**EFBenchmarker** is a tool designed to evaluate network card performance with Entity Framework by running simple benchmarks on different contexts.

 ## Usage Instructions